Pranav-here/ai-knowledge-auditor/README.md

 ├── data/
 │   └── faiss_index/        # auto‑generated
 ├── requirements.txt
-└── README.md
+└── README.md              # this file
 ```

 ## Tips

-* Large PDFs may take time to embed; progress is displayed in the terminal.
+* Large PDFs may take time to embed; a spinner indicates progress.
-* The Trust Score is heuristic.
-Adjust the weighting blend in `core/vector_store.py` for different behaviour.
+* The Trust Score is heuristic; adjust the weighting blend in `core/vector_store.py` for custom behavior.
-* If `faiss-cpu` fails to install on Apple Silicon or Windows, see the FAISS documentation for pre‑built wheels.
+* If `faiss-cpu` fails on Apple Silicon or Windows, check FAISS documentation for compatible wheels.

 ## License